alagumuthiah/pick-a-trail/planning.md

     - Admin User

 # Features of the APP
-* Use can signUp/ Login
+* User can signUp/ Login
 * Use OAuth for Authentication and JSON web tokens
 * List the trails
 * Add trails to completed, favorites, saved, etc